A physical model for efficient ranking in networks: Materials and methods

-To measure the performance via the conditional log-likelihood, we ask with what probability we would get the directed network $A$ from the undirected network $\bar{A}$ if each edge between $i$ and $j$ points from $i \to j$ with probability $P_{ij}$ and from $j \to i$ with probability $P_{ji} = 1-P_{ij}$.
+To measure accuracy via the conditional log-likelihood, we ask with what probability we would get the directed network $A$ from the undirected network $\bar{A}$ if each edge between $i$ and $j$ points from $i \to j$ with probability $P_{ij}$ and from $j \to i$ with probability $P_{ji} = 1-P_{ij}$.
 This gives

 where $\binom{x}{y}$ is the binomial coefficient.
 We disregard the first term of this sum since it does not depend on $P$.
 If we wish to compare networks of different sizes as in Fig.~\ref{fig:ED}, we can normalize $\eps_L$ by the number of edges.
+For an extensive discussion of performance metrics see Supplementary Text~\ref{SI:perfmetrics}.